theochem/fanpy/docs/installation.rst

 =====================

 The FANCI module supports different solvers from modules `cma` (CMA-ES solver) and `skopt` (FIXME).
-These modules can be used to help solve the Schrodinger equation when the solvers from `scipy` have difficulty converging.
+These modules can be used to help solve the Schrödinger equation when the solvers from `scipy` have difficulty converging.

 * cma >= 2.3.1: